fbpx

 Whether it’s Elmo’s World, books, TikTok videos, or the evening news, all media is constructed and communicates a point of view.
 As kids get older, use the Center for Media Literacy’s Questions/TIPS format for ideas about the kinds of questions we can explore related to authorship, format, audience, content, and purpose.

-Talk about power and privilege.
+Talk about voice and stereotypes.

 • “Whose voices are we hearing?
 Whose are not included?
 Why?”